openshift/enhancements/enhancements/network/baremetal-ipi-network-configuration.md

 There is no way to provide [MachineSpecific Configuration in OpenShift](https://github.com/openshift/machine-config-operator/issues/1720) so I am forced to use the UPI flow which is less automated and more prone to errors.

+### API Extensions

+This does not modify the API of the cluster.

 ### Risks and Mitigations

 In some existing workflows, kubernetes-nmstate is used to do network configuration on day-2.
 Using a different interface for day-1 introduces the potential for mismatches and configuration errors when making day-2 changes.
-It should be possible to mitigate this by generating the NetworkManager keyfiles using the nmstatecli, which will allow the same nmstate config to be used directly in the day-2 configuration.

-An added benefit of writing nmstate configurations instead of NetworkManager keyfiles directly is that if/when a day-1 nmstate-based interface becomes available the config files can be directly inserted into the new interface.
-However, this is not a complete solution because it still requires manually copying configuration to multiple locations which introduces the potential for errors.
+However, this is mitigated by the fact that the exact same configuration data can be used for both interfaces.
+The nmstate configuration provided to the installer can be copied directly into a NodeNetworkConfigurationPolicy for kubernetes-nmstate.
+While there's still the potential for user error, the process is much simpler and less error-prone than if completely different formats were used.

 ## Design Details